appvia/KubernetesHelloWorld/README.md

 Now that we have a cluster up and running, we can run a process.
 We will run a simple webserver with a "hello world" message of our own creation.

 Kubernetes describes all workloads through a simple yaml format file called a "manifest".
-So to setup something on our cluster we need to write a yaml file to describe what we want to run.
+So to set up something on our cluster we need to write a yaml file to describe what we want to run.

 All the manifests for this example deployment can be found in the repository under the `manifests` folder.